skip to main content

 Internet vs. World Wide Web

-One of the most important things on the internet is the World Wide Web.
+One of the most important services on the internet is the World Wide Web.
 Although the “internet” and the “web” are often used interchangeably, the internet is the physical infrastructure, while the World Wide Web is an information system that uses the internet.

 The World Wide Web is what first made the internet useful for the average person.
-The Web introduced browsers and web pages, as well as concepts like clickable hyperlinks.3 This meant that, for the first time, people could spend hours clicking from page to page “surfing” the Web.
+The Web introduced browsers and web pages, as well as concepts like clickable hyperlinks.
+This meant that, for the first time, people could spend hours clicking from page to page “surfing” the Web.
 The first search engines followed soon after, making it easier than ever to find the information you’re looking for.

 When you open a web page in your browser, your computer sends a request to a web server that then returns a hypertext document that your browser can display.
 Many web pages are static, which means that the page is stored on a web server somewhere.
 When you request to open it, a copy of the page is sent to your computer.